 Arriving in Kivik at the East Coast of Scania

 One of our favorites was the Lavendar field of Österlenkryddor.
 You simply must try their award-winning Lavender ice cream.
 Delicious!
 Another stop we would recommend is the charming town Ystad with its typical Swedish houses surrounded by colorful Hollyhocks.
 Our final destination of the day was the gay-friendly Kiviks Hotell in the picturesque fisher village Kivik.
-After we arrived at the east coast, we checked-in the penthouse room with a unique view of the harbor and the sea.
+After we arrived at the east coast, we checked in the penthouse room with a unique view of the harbor and the sea.
 Before we went for dinner at Buhres på Kivik restaurant, we visited the Cake Cowboy who had a touching story to tell.
-Good to know: The region of Kivik is famous for its apple plantations.
-And of course, we tried Kivik cider paired with a freshly prepared fish and vegetarian burger.
+Good to know: The region of Kivik is renowned for its apple plantations.
+And of course, we tried Kivik cider paired with freshly prepared fish and a vegetarian burger.
 While the sun went down, we witnessed the most stunning play of colors in the sky and the sea.
 Wow!

 The only gay in the village?
 Not quite, but definitely the most famous one!
 We couldn’t resist and meet the Cake Cowboy from Kivik in his Chocolate Saloon & Grocery.
 And he had an interesting and touching story to tell about how gay-friendly Sweden, Scania, and Kivik really are.
 It all began with a rainbow flag.